toestoasty/toestoasty/README.md

 - 👋 Hi, I’m @toestoasty
-- 👀 I’m interested in trying out more complicated coding,
+- 👀 I’m interested in trying out more complicated coding.
 - 🌱 I’m currently learning how to use GitHub.
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me: rydermhannah@gmail.com
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I used to use Scratch regularly.
+- ⚡ Fun fact: I use Scratch regularly.

 <!---
 toestoasty/toestoasty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.